seb86/double-image/readme.txt

 4. Inspector showing the settings for the first image

 == Changelog ==

+= 1.2.1 =
+* Changed: Tags used to help find the plugin.
+* Changed: Donation link.
+* Corrected: Plugin feedback image from not loading correctly.

 = 1.2.0 =
 * Initial release on WordPress.org.
 Enjoy!